tomster12/analysis-sandbox/README.md

 ## To-Do

-- Directly hookup propogation to allow depth / tracking
+- Fading and UX for notifications
-- Notification manager for popups for invalid types / sockets changed
+- Dont allow connections on invalid types
 - Panels clear with connection removal
 - Click and grab to scroll around world instead of rudimentary scrolling
 - Node add menu for available panel types